 Determine the ten largest exposures by first, aggregating investments from all investment categories (except the excluded categories) by issuer.
 The first six digits of the CUSIP number can be used as a starting point; however, please note that the same issuer may have more than one unique series of the first six digits of the CUSIP.
 For example, the reporting entity owns bonds issued by the XYZ Company of $500,000 and common stock of the XYZ Company of $600,000.
 In addition, the reporting entity has a mortgage loan to the XYZ Company of $300,000.
 The total exposure to Issuer XYZ Company is $1.4 million ($500,000+$600,000+$300,000).

+For funds that are not diversified within the meaning of the Investment Company Act of 1940, insurance reporting entities are required to identify actual exposures and aggregate those exposures with directly held investments to determine the 10 largest exposures.
+For example, if a reporting entity directly holds a significant number of investments in Exxon Mobil and holds a non-diversified closed-end fund with a high concentration of Exxon Mobil, the reporting entity shall aggregate the direct investments with the investments in the closed-end funds to determine the aggregate investment risk to Exxon Mobile.

-Excluding: U.S. government securities (Part Six, Section 2(e)), U. S. government agency securities (Part Six, Section 2(e)), those U. S. Government money market funds (Part Six, Section 2(f)) listed in the Purposes and Procedures Manual of the NAIC Investment Analysis Office as exempt; property occupied by the company; and policy loans.
+Exclude: U.S. government securities (Part Six, Section 2(e)), U. S. government agency securities (Part Six, Section 2(e)),

+Those U. S. Government money market funds (Part Six, Section 2(f)) listed in the Purposes and Procedures Manual of the NAIC Investment Analysis Office as exempt;

+Property occupied by the company

+Policy loans

-Also exclude asset types that are investment companies (mutual funds) and common trust funds that are diversified within the meaning of the Investment Company Act of 1940 [Section 5(b) (1)].
+All SEC and foreign registered funds (open-end, closed-end, UIT and ETFs) and common trust funds that are diversified within the meaning of the Investment Company Act of 1940 [Section 5(b) (1)].

+Line 14.06

+through 14.15 Report the investments held in the ten largest fund managers, with allocation between funds that are diversified or non-diversified in accordance with the meaning of the Investment Company Act of 1940.
+This should include all “funds” regardless of the type of fund (private placement, mutual fund, exchange-traded fund, closed-end fund, money market mutual fund, etc.), reporting schedule or underlying investments captured in a fund.

+Determine the ten largest fund managers by aggregating all “fund” investments by fund manager.
+For example, if a reporting entity holds a BlackRock SVO-Identified Bond ETF (diversified within the meaning of the Investment Company Act of 1940) reported on Schedule D-1 at $500,000, four BlackRock diversified mutual funds reported on Schedule D-2-2 at $2,200,000 and two BlackRock non-diversified closed-end funds totaling $1,500,000, the reporting entity shall report their aggregated investment in BlackRock funds of $4,200,000, with $2,700,000 in diversified funds and $1,500,000 in non-diversified funds.

 Activity to Date (issues previously addressed by the Working Group, SEC, FASB, other State Departments of Insurance or other NAIC groups):